 History of UC Agriculture and Natural Resource Water Program

-The WRC was variously housed at UC Berkeley, UC Davis, and finally at UC Riverside.
+The WRC was variously housed (see full timeline for more information) and directed by academics at UCLA, UC Berkeley, UC Davis, and finally at UC Riverside.
 The WRC fulfilled its mission by stimulating and supporting water-related research and education activities among the various academic departments and research organizations of the university through grants.
 WRC publications were collected and made available to the public by the Water Resources Center Archives (see below), located on the UC Riverside campus.

-The WRC was closed in 2009, and the California Institute for Water Resources, UC Agriculture and Natural Resources new water program, hired its first director in 2011.
+The WRC was closed in 2009, and the California Institute for Water Resources, UC Agriculture and Natural Resources new water program that is housed in its Oakland headquarters, hired Doug Parker as its first director in 2011.
 WRC research projects can be found here, and publications here.

 About the Water Resources Center Archives